-A hearing aid is a small electronic device placed behind or in your child's ear to help him hear better.
+A hearing aid is a small electronic device placed behind or in your child's ear to help him or her hear better.
 It contains a microphone, an amplifier, and a speaker.
-A hearing aid can help your child if he has mild to moderate hearing loss.
-Your child may need a hearing aid for both ears.
+A hearing aid can help your child if he or she has mild to moderate hearing loss.
+Your child may need a hearing aid for each ear.

-- Behind the ear: A small plastic case rests behind your child's ear.
+- A behind-the-ear hearing aid has a small plastic case that rests behind your child's ear.
 It is connected by a tube to a molded plastic piece that fits inside your child's ear.
 This type of hearing aid is the style that is most often used for infants and young children.

-- In the ear: This aid fits inside your child's ear.
+- An in-the-ear hearing aid fits inside your child's ear.
 This style is usually used for children who are 7 years or older.